epfl-ada/ada-2024-project-trendtrackers/README.md

 ## Abstract

-HIV-1 continues to be a significant global health challenge, and developing effective inhibitors for this virus is a critical yet complex goal for both industry and academia.
-Our objective is to identify families of ligands with shared properties that inhibit HIV-1, facilitating the design of novel, targeted inhibitors.
-To achieve this, we plan to cluster these ligands based on their structural characteristics.
-Additionally, to efficiently evaluate the binding affinities of potential new ligands, we aim to use machine learning to predict their binding affinity to HIV-1.
-This in silico approach offers a faster and more cost-effective alternative to traditional experimental testing, accelerating the development of promising candidates.
+HIV-1 remains a significant global health challenge, and developing effective inhibitors for this virus is a crucial yet complex goal for both industry and academia.
+Our objective is to identify families of ligands with shared properties that can inhibit HIV-1, helping the design of novel, targeted inhibitors.
+To achieve this, we plan to use cluster algorithms to separate the ligands based on their structural and chemical characteristics.
+Additionally, we aim to use machine learning to efficiently predict the binding affinities of new ligands and generate potential new candidates.
+This in silico approach could provide a faster, more cost-effective alternative to traditional experimental testing, speeding up the development of promising inhibitors.

 ## Research questions